fishinwind/workshop/rst/Block_1/class-9.rst

 We can do this in python.

 Intermediate : Streaming
 ========================

 .. warning::

     DO NOT DO THIS!!
-It reads verything into memory.
+It reads everything into memory.

 .. code-block:: python